 How often should I clean the moisture sensor bars?

-Is F3 E3 the same as F3 E2 on Whirlpool dryers?
+Is F3 E3 the same fault as F3 E2 on Whirlpool dryers?

-After cleaning the sensor the code cleared but came back in a week.
-Why?
+I cleaned the sensor and the code cleared, but it came back a week later.
+What's going on?